-REGENERON SCIENCE TALENT SEARCH 2023
+REGENERON SCIENCE TALENT SEARCH 2024

 All Regeneron STS entrants will submit a written Research Report detailing original, independent research.
 The Research Report is evidence of research ability, scientific originality, and creative thinking.
 It is an opportunity to demonstrate competence in planning and completing a project in science, mathematics, or engineering.
 Students must have completed an independent scientific investigation and have results to report.
 Research proposals, investigations not yet completed, literature reviews, and essays are not eligible for this competition.
+Students may not submit additional research after the application deadline.